7 REASONS SKILLED TRADES ARE IN DEMAND

 Unlike traditional four-year universities that require classes and electives in subjects students may never apply to their careers, trade schools focus on the industries students are preparing to work in.
 Students get hands-on training to prepare them for work in their chosen trade.

 Trade school is also often shorter than traditional college, around nine months to two years.
-Some trade school programs, like Universal Technical Institute’s (UTI) Computer Numerical Control (CNC) Machining Technology training program, take as little as 36 weeks to complete.
+Some trade school programs, like Universal Technical Institute’s (UTI) Wind Turbine Technician training program which takes just 7-8 months to complete.

 Trade schools teach students the theoretical knowledge and hands-on skills needed to enter the skilled trades as qualified, skilled technicians.

 In auto mechanic school, for example, students will be taught the skills they need to be an entry-level automotive technician.
 Classes may be a combination of in-person lectures, online training and hands-on application in a lab using real equipment.
-Students take courses like Introduction to Engines, Manual Transmissions, and Steering and Suspension Systems.
+Students learn about engines, transmissions and steering and suspension systems.

 In welding training school, you can learn how to become an entry-level welder.
 This type of trade school teaches a variety of welding techniques, like GMAW, GTAW, SMAW, oxy/fuel and FCAW welding.